watermelontools/watermelon/CONTRIBUTING.md

 npm run dev
 ```

-Or with npm

 (Check your node version, we recommend 18)

 We use a recent version of Next.
-You may refer to the documentation at https://nextjs.org/docs/.
+You may refer to the [documentation](https://nextjs.org/docs/).

 This repo is automatically deployed on vercel to [app.watermelontools.com](app.watermelontools.com) on merges to `main`.

 All the backend lives as serverless functions under `api`, with the route being the filename.

-We now use the new app router for some features.
+We now use the new app router for _all_ features.

-As we now use OAuth2.0, local development cannot be done on new integrations.
+As we use OAuth2.0, local development cannot be done on new integrations.

 All environment vars are on vercel, the committer is responsible for correct deployments.